Complete Guide to Japanese Emails and Etiquette (Structure + Templates)

 If you're not a native speaker, you'll probably want some help writing these emails, especially at first.

-DeepL is honestly way better than Google Translate for Japanese.
+- DeepL is honestly way better than Google Translate for Japanese.
 It handles the nuances of keigo much more accurately.
 You can draft your email in English and use DeepL to get a Japanese version, then adjust as needed.

-Grammarly has a Japanese version that can help catch errors, though it's less comprehensive than the English version.
+- Grammarly has a Japanese version that can help catch errors, though it's less comprehensive than the English version.

-Lang-8 or HiNative let you post your email drafts and get corrections from native speakers.
+- Lang-8 or HiNative let you post your email drafts and get corrections from native speakers.
 Pretty useful when you're learning.

-For templates, searching " " (business email examples) in Japanese will give you tons of sample emails for different situations.
+- For templates, searching " " (Business email examples) in Japanese will give you tons of sample emails for different situations.
 Japanese websites often have way more detailed templates than English resources.

-Making Japanese email writing easier with the right tools
+Write business emails easier with the right tools

 Look, memorizing all these phrases and structures takes time.
 You're going to mess up, and that's fine.
 Most Japanese people will appreciate that you're making the effort to communicate properly in their language, even if your keigo isn't perfect.
+The key is to practice with real examples and get feedback.
+Reading actual Japanese business emails helps way more than just studying grammar rules.